Last Revised: May 11, 2023

 Exercising CCPA Rights

-If Armstrong sells its assets to or is acquired by another company, or if Armstrong merges with another company, you, by using this Site, authorize Armstrong to assign the personally identifiable information you provided to Armstrong or that Armstrong collected while you used this Site.
+If Armstrong sells its assets to or is acquired by another company, or if Armstrong merges with another company, you, by using these Sites, authorize Armstrong to share your personal information in connection with such transaction.

-If you submit your personally identifiable information through this Site, Armstrong may send you emails.
+If you submit your personal information through these Sites, Armstrong may send you emails.
 Such communications may include information in relation to new product lines, product updates, details of current and future projects, quality and technical issues and a newsletter.
-If you receive an email from Armstrong that you did not want to receive or if you want Armstrong to stop sending you emails after you receive one from Armstrong or if you want to withdraw your consent and opt-out of email marketing, notify us at email@example.com or follow the unsubscribe instructions in the email.
-Armstrong will use reasonable and appropriate measures to honor your request.
+If you receive an email from Armstrong that you did not want to receive or if you want Armstrong to stop sending you emails after you receive one from Armstrong or if you want to withdraw your consent and opt-out of email marketing, fill out this form or follow the unsubscribe instructions in the email.
+Armstrong will use reasonable and appropriate measures to honor your request within ten (10) days.

-Armstrong uses reasonable and appropriate measures to safeguard the information you submitted to us through the Site or that Armstrong received about you through the Site.
-You agree by using this Site that you understand that no transmission of information over the Internet can be guaranteed to be totally secure.
-If you do not want to transmit information to Armstrong because Armstrong cannot and does not guarantee it will be 100% secure during its transmission, do not submit personally identifiable information through the Site, call us instead.
+Armstrong uses reasonable and appropriate measures to safeguard the information you submitted to us through the Sites or that Armstrong received about you through the Sites.
+You agree by using these Sites that you understand that no transmission of information over the Internet can be guaranteed to be totally secure.
+If you do not want to transmit information to Armstrong because Armstrong cannot and does not guarantee it will be 100% secure during its transmission, do not submit personal information through the Sites.

-Registering with the Site is voluntary.
-You may view most of the Site without registering or submitting your personally identifiable information through the Site.
-Some portions of the Site may only be available to users who have registered.
-If you want to stop receiving the information you requested when you registered, to update the registration information you submitted, or to correct any personally identifiable information in or remove any personally identifiable information from Armstrong’s computer systems, send an email to firstname.lastname@example.org indicating your request.
+Registering with the Sites is voluntary.
+You may view most of the Sites without registering or submitting your personal information through the Sites.
+Some portions of the Sites may only be available to users who have registered.
+If you want to stop receiving the information you requested when you registered, to update the registration information you submitted, or to correct any personal information in or remove any personal information from Armstrong’s computer systems, fill out this form indicating your request.
 Armstrong will use reasonable and appropriate measures to honor your request.

 Consumers with Disabilities